sharkcore/tweenz/README.md

 # tweenz

-A small library for writing Express middleware, inspired by [Pyramid tweens](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#registering-tweens), exposing additional request details.
+A small library for writing Express middleware, inspired by [Pyramid tweens](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#registering-tweens).

+### Why?
+This solves the follow 2 problems:
+- Exposes the response body to the middleware (as part of `requestDetails`)
+- Provides a first class API to allow middleware to execute code after the request has completed

 ## Getting started